CyberGen49/CyberFilesRewrite/docs/README.md

 #### `videoProgressSave`
 Options for video progress saving.
 When enabled, users will be given the option to pick up where they left off previewing a video file.
 This data, like history, is stored on the user's computer only.
 * `enable`: If `true`, video progress saving is enabled
-* `minDuration`: The minimum duration, in seconds, a video needs to be for progress to be saved
+* `minDuration`: A video needs to be at least this many seconds long to have its progress saved
-* `minPercent`: Video progress will only be saved once the user is this far into a video, as a percentage.
-For example, when set to 10, progress will start saving 2 minutes into a 20 minute video.
-* `maxPercent`: Video progress will stop saving after the user is this far into a video.
-Functions the same as `minPercent`.
+* `minTime`: The number of seconds into a video that progress saving should start
+* `maxTime`: The number of seconds before the end of a video that progress saving should stop
-* `expire`: The time, in hours, after which a video's saved progress can't be resumed anymore.
+* `expire`: The number of hours after which a video's saved progress can't be resumed anymore
 * `prompt`: If `true`, the user will be given the option to resume or not.
 If `false`, the video will be resumed automatically, and the user will see a toast notification about it.

+#### `generateThumbs`
+Type: `boolean`
+Whether or not image and video thumbnails should be generated.

+`ImageMagick` needs to be installed to get image thumbnails.
+For video thumbnails, you'll need both `ImageMagick` and `FFMPEG` installed.
+Make sure these programs are in the path by confirming the `mogrify` and `ffmpeg` commands can be run in your terminal.

+When this is enabled, the initial loading of directories will be significantly slower, especially for videos.

+Thumbnails are stored in `/_cyberfiles/public/thumbs`.
+This folder can be deleted to clear the thumbnails.

+#### `thumbnailWidth`
+Type: `integer`
+The width, in pixels, of image and video thumbnails, while maintaining aspect ratio.
+Higher values will make thumbnails look clearer on high resolution displays, but they'll take longer to load and take up more space on the server.

+You'll need to delete the `thumbs` folder (path above) to update the size of existing thumbnails.

 #### `textPreviewMaxSize`
-Type: `string`
+Type: `integer`
 The largest a text file can be to still have a file preview, in bytes.

 #### `shortLinkSlugLength`
-Type: `string`
+Type: `integer`
 The length of random strings generated for short links.
 These are hex strings, meaning the number of possible unique short links is 16 to the power of this length.
 The default 8 characters make for nearly 4.3 billion possible links.

+#### `chunkInterval`
+Type: `integer`
+The number of seconds to process each file list chunk.
+After processing for longer than this time, the server will respond to the client so the client can request the next chunk.
+Larger values will decrease the number of times the client needs to make requests, but it means the user will see less frequent updates to the loading percentage.

 #### `logTimezone`
 Type: `string`